gamingwithevets/zzazzdzz-fools2015/README.md

 I, GamingWithEvets™, am a big fan of this channel and maybe cool Pokémon glitches in general, and seeing a piece of history fade away makes me sad.
 So I'm hosting TheZZAZZGlitch's long lost *ZZAZZ™® Super™ Epic™ Downloader™®*, 6 years later.

 # Where can I visit this lovely "downloader"?
-I host this *downloader* on both Google Sites and GitHub Pages.
+I host this *downloader* on GitHub Pages.
+I also have a Google Sites page for downloading the HTML locally.

 Google Sites page: [*sites.google.com/view/zzazzdzz-fools2015*](https://sites.google.com/view/zzazzdzz-fools2015)
 GitHub version (downloader only): [*gamingwithevets.github.io/zzazzdzz-fools2015/shinymewdownload.htm*](https://gamingwithevets.github.io/zzazzdzz-fools2015/shinymewdownload.htm)